taliacotton/swann-catalogues/_catalogues/focus-on-women-1.markdown

   - _people/jessica-jackson.md
   general_information: ''
 essays:
+- lot: 134
+  title: The National Organization for Women
+  author: ''
+  body: Founded in 1966, The National Organization for Women (NOW), is one of the
+    largest active feminist grassroots organizations in the United States.
+Since it’s founding, NOW has led the charge to promote societal change, eliminate discrimination, protect the equal rights of all women and drive action through intersectional activism.
 - lot: 1
   title: Celebrating Swann's Second Annual Focus on Women Sale
   author: Devon Eastland